Beamanator/fdi/src/components/pages-public/heat2020/home/homeText.md

 5. **Gender Ratio**:

     - As we move toward proper mixed ultimate in Egypt, we are trying to encourage more ladies by enforcing the correct gender ratio step by step in our tournaments.
-Therefore, we kindly ask all teams to have the ratio of 3 men : 2 ladies at all times, unless some players are injured of course.
-However, if both teams agree that they prefer a ratio of 4 men : 1 lady, go for it.
+Therefore, we kindly ask all teams to have the ratio of 4 men : 2 ladies at all times.

 6. **Spirit of the Game**: